-Lapland is by its nature the international region
+Lapland is by its nature an international region

 Arcticness is a natural part of everyday life in Lapland.
-Lappish people have adapted themselves and their activities to their environment and surrounding nature with a goal to become high level experts in Finland and in EU on sustainable development of the northernmost regions.
+The people living in Lapland have adapted themselves and their activities to their environment and surrounding nature with the goal of becoming high level experts in Finland and in the EU on sustainable development of the northernmost regions.

 In addition to challenges, global changes bring great potential.
 Lapland, as the northernmost region of Finland and European Union, is in the middle of these universal changes and opportunities.
 Sustainable development is the foundation of growth in Lapland.
 Looking for the the best balance in the utilisation of natural resources leads to continuous economic and social benefits for the current generations and the ones to come.
 Smart and arctic knowledge, sustainable utilisation of natural resources and strong communities are the evolving competitive advantages of Lapland.

 The objective of international cooperation is to increase the produced added value for everyday life in Lapland and support regional growth.